 By default the reflex test at each frequency will stop at the lowest level of stimulus that produces a response.
-By setting REFLEX AUTO-STOP to NO the Otowave 202 will test for a reflex at all selected levels.
-(Refer to table

-14.1 in the specification for limits on the ipsilateral & contralateral reflex stimulus levels.)
+By setting REFLEX AUTO-STOP to NO the Otowave will test for a reflex at all selected levels.
+(Refer to Section 14.1 for limits on the ipsilateral & contralateral reflex stimulus levels.)